bugswithblas/bugswithblas.com/themes/gokarna/posts/BSCP.md

 ---
+title: "Passing the Burp Suite Certified Professional Exam: My Experience"
-date: {{ "2025-01-22" }}
+date: 2025-01-22T12:00:00+00:00
-description: "After months of studying, practicing, and sharpening my skills, I am thrilled to share that I have passed the **Burp Suite Certified Professional**"
+description: "After months of studying, practicing, and sharpening my skills, I am thrilled to share that I have passed the Burp Suite Certified Professional exam."
-# image: ""
-lastmod: {{ now.Format "2025-01-22" }}
+lastmod: 2025-01-22T12:00:00+00:00
 showTableOfContents: true
-# tags: ["",]
-title: "Passing the Burp Suite Certified Professional Exam: My Experience"
+tags: ["Burp Suite", "Certification", "Cybersecurity", "Pentesting"]
 type: "post"
+draft: false
 ---

 After months of studying, practicing, and sharpening my skills, I am thrilled to share that I have passed the **Burp Suite Certified Professional** (BSCP) exam!
 This milestone is not only a validation of my expertise in web application security but also a stepping stone in my transition from IT administration to cybersecurity and ethical hacking.

 ## Why I Chose the Burp Suite Certification